wtamu-babb/CIDM6395-Spring2025-JohnAnokye/README.md

 ## 🧾 What You’ll Find in This Portfolio

 This repository is organized as a comprehensive, production-ready **fraud detection system** with a clear folder structure and modular components.
+Also in this repository is the directory **other_project/** which docments and highlights some other projects done in diffenent.

 ## 💡 Project Focus: Fraud Detection System